tbarn/new-website/posts/the-future-of-apis-is-still-beginners.md

 #### Beginner’s mind failure

 Another way to look at this problem is that it is a “beginner’s mind failure.”
 Someone might think (or say): “It is perfectly clear to me, and I don’t understand how someone cannot understand this.”
-When you are at a more advanced level, you have to keep your mind open to a beginner's mind.
-My strategy to fight the beginner’s mind failure is to try to be a beginner at many different things and often.
+When you are at a more advanced level, you have to keep your mind open to a beginner’s mind.
+My strategy to fight the beginner’s mind failure is to try to be a beginner at many different things often.
 For example:

-- Try new APIs, tools, programming languages, and frameworks regularly, follow their onboarding, and see how they works.
+- Try new APIs, tools, programming languages, and frameworks regularly, follow their onboarding, and see how they work.
 - Learn about an area of the tech stack you do not usually work in.
 If you are a backend developer, create a small front-end-focused project.
 If you are a frontend developer, create a small backend-focused project.
 - If you are in engineering, learn how to use a tool that the marketing or sales team uses.